 Environmental Protection Division

 The Environmental Protection Division (EPD) protects Georgia's air, land, and water through the authority of state statutes and major parts of five federal environmental statutes.
 These laws regulate public and private facilities having to do with water quality, air quality, hazardous waste, water supply, solid waste management, surface mining and other areas.
 It issues and enforces all state permits in these areas.
 It has received the authority from the U.S. Environmental Protection Agency (EPA) to issue and enforce all permits required by federal laws.
 For more information, click here to visit the Environmental Protection Division Web site.

 The Historic Preservation Division (HPD) promotes the preservation and use of historic places for a better Georgia.
 Serving as Georgia's state historic preservation office, HPD administers federal and state programs including: archaeology protection and education, environmental review and compliance, grants, historic resource surveys, tax incentives, community planning and technical assistance, and the National Register of Historic Places.
 For more information, click here to visit the Historic Preservation Division Web site.

 Law Enforcement Division

-Col. Eddie Henderson, Director
+Col. Thomas Barnard, Director